AidanWright/WEEB/README.md

 To start the server run `npm start`, and navigate to `localhost:8080`

+To update devDependencies past major versions, use `npm run update:packages`.
+Use with caution: this will take a while and has a chance to break things!
+Instead, use `npm update --save/--save-dev` unless you really need those updates.

 ### Prerequisites

 You will need [Node.js](https://nodejs.org/en/).
 LTS will work for most users.